gliljas/abp/docs/en/Exception-Handling.md

 ### User Friendly Exception

-If an exception implements the `IUserFriendlyException` interface, then ABP does not change it's `Message` and `Details` properties and directly send it to the client.
+If an exception implements the `IUserFriendlyException` interface, then ABP does not change its `Message` and `Details` properties and directly send it to the client.

 `UserFriendlyException` class is the built-in implementation of the `IUserFriendlyException` interface.
 Example usage: